Dental implants are the next best thing to natural teeth. These are a brilliant option for people with single or multiple missing teeth.

 You can discuss this with your dentist during the consultation phase.

-4. Why do I need two dental implant trips?
+4. Why do I need to make 2 trips?

 In between the two trips, there is a period of healing.